aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/AIMMS Presolver/NonlinPres_-_LinearPresolve.rst

 *	The option **Nonlinear Presolve**  controls the AIMMS Presolver for nonlinear models.
 *	The AIMMS Presolver cannot process constraints that contain an external function and therefore it will ignore such a constraint.
 *	The AIMMS Presolver will not be called for models with multi-objectives.
-*	The AIMMS Presolver will not be called in case the model is solved using the procedure GMP::SolverSession::AsynchronousExecute.
+*	The AIMMS Presolver will not be called in case the model is solved using the procedure :any:`GMP::SolverSession::AsynchronousExecute`.
-*	The function GMP::Instance::CreatePresolved will call the AIMMS Presolver underneath and can also be used for linear models.
+*	The function :any:`GMP::Instance::CreatePresolved` will call the AIMMS Presolver underneath and can also be used for linear models.